 spec_helper.rb and a

 This file should only contain the bare minimum configuration to run your tests with RSpec.
-Keep this file as slim as possible and only add configuration required by all types of tests.
+Keep this file as slim as possible and only add the configuration required by all types of tests.

-Here you can add your rails specific configurations.
+Here you can add your Rails-specific configurations.
 This should be required for specs that require Rails to be loaded (controller, feature, system and model specs).

 Interaction with the database

-The next things we looked at was how we interacted with the database in our tests.
+The next thing we looked at was how we interacted with the database in our tests.
 Improvements in this area gave us the biggest speed boost.
 There are 2 areas we had to focus on; database cleaning strategies and the creation of test data

 DB cleaning strategies